chuxinh/trading-strategy-simulation/README.md

 **Getting started**

-In order to run the notebook, you need to have all required packages installed, run:
+In order to run the notebook, you need to have all the required packages installed, run:
 ```
 pip3 install -r requirements.txt
 ```